Music box: Timeline

 9th century: In Baghdad, the Banū Mūsā brothers, a trio of Persian inventors, produced "the earliest known mechanical musical instrument", in this case a hydropowered organ which played interchangeable cylinders automatically, which they described in their Book of Ingenious Devices.
 According to Charles B. Fowler, this "cylinder with raised pins on the surface remained the basic device to produce and reproduce music mechanically until the second half of the nineteenth century."

 Early 13th century: In Flanders, an ingenious bell ringer invented a cylinder with pins which operates cams, which then hit the bells.

 1598: Flemish clockmaker Nicholas Vallin produced a wall-mounted clock which has a pinned barrel playing on multiple tuned bells mounted in the superstructure.
 The barrel can be programmed, as the pins can be separately placed in the holes provided on the surface of the barrel.

-1665: Ahasuerus Fromanteel in London mades a table clock which has quarter striking and musical work on multiple bells operated by a pinned barrel.
+1665: Ahasuerus Fromanteel in London made a table clock which has quarter striking and musical work on multiple bells operated by a pinned barrel.
 These barrels could be changed for those playing different tunes.

-1772: A watch was made by one Ransonet at Nancy, France which has a pinned drum, playing music not on bells but on tuned steel prongs arranged vertically.
+1772: A watch was made by one Ransonet at Nancy, France, which has a pinned drum, playing music not on bells but on tuned steel prongs arranged vertically.

 1796: Antoine Favre-Salomon, a clockmaker from Geneva replaced the stack of bells by a comb with multiple pre-tuned metallic notes in order to reduce space.
 Together with a horizontally placed pinned barrel, this produced more varied and complex sounds.
 One of these first music boxes is now displayed at the Shanghai Gallery of Antique Music Boxes and Automata in Pudong's Oriental Art Center.

 1877: Thomas Edison invents the phonograph, which has important consequences for the musical-box industry, especially around the end of the century.